arunpradeepvn/jwt-utility/README.md

 A simple utility for decoding JWT (JSON Web Tokens) in TypeScript.

+Supported in Expo, React Native, React.js and Node.js.

 ## Installation

 You can install the package via npm: